 The ICBP is a truly international initiative, involving 12 jurisdictions in 6 countries across 3 continents:

 - Canada (Alberta, British Columbia, Manitoba and Ontario)

-- United Kingdom (England, Northern Ireland and Wales)
+- United Kingdom (England, Northern Ireland, Wales and Scotland)

 The partner jurisdictions all have comparable wealth, a universal access to health care and longstanding, high-quality, population-based cancer registration.

 The ICBP work programme is looking specifically at four cancers: